project-akri/akri/docs/opcua-demo.md

 **This walk-through only supports setting up an LDS on Windows, since that is the OS the OPC Foundation sample LDS executable was written for.**

 A Local Discovery Server (LDS) is a unique type of OPC UA server which maintains a list of OPC UA servers that have registered with it.
-The OPC UA Monitoring Configuration takes in a list of DiscoveryURLs, whether for LDSes or a specific servers.
+The OPC UA Configuration takes in a list of DiscoveryURLs, whether for LDSes or a specific servers.
 Rather than having to pass in the DiscoveryURL for every OPC UA Server you want Akri to discover and deploy brokers to, you can set up a Local Discovery Server on the machine your servers are running on, make the servers register with the LDS on start up, and pass only the LDS DiscoveryURL into the OPC UA Monitoring Configuration.
 Agent will ask the LDS for the addresses of all the servers registered with it and the demo continues as it would've without an LDS.

 The OPC Foundation has provided a Windows based LDS executable which can be downloaded from their [website](https://opcfoundation.org/developer-tools/samples-and-tools-unified-architecture/local-discovery-server-lds/).